sonictk/mudbox-deformers/readme.md

 ### Requirements

+This plugin was developed against the following development environment(s):

+* Windows 10 Fall Creator's Update
+* Visual Studio 12 and Visual Studio 2017 Update 2

+* Ubuntu 18.04 LTS
+* GCC 7.2.0

+Please see below for the officially supported compiler and OS requirements from Autodesk.

 #### Mudbox 2018

 * Qt 4.8.6 (Mudbox has its own bundled Qt version, but you'll need the Qt tools